-38 Especially where a budgetary commitment for deployment is already available at the start of the PCP (fast-track PCP).
+51 Especially where a budgetary commitment for deployment is already available at the start of the PCP (fast-track PCP).

-39 For duly justified reasons of public security, this may be limited to the EU Member States.
+52 For duly justified reasons of public security, this may be limited to the EU Member States.

-The procurers must inform tenderers of the right to publish public summaries of the results of the PCP project, including information about key R&D results attained and lessons learnt (e.g. on the feasibility of the solution approaches to meet the requirements and lessons learnt for potential future deployment of solutions).
+on the feasibility of the solution approaches to meet the requirements and lessons learnt for potential future deployment of solutions).
 Details that would be contrary to the public interest, would harm legitimate business interests (e.g. regarding IPR-protected specificities of their individual approaches to solutions) or could distort fair competition may not be disclosed.

 To enable the procurers to establish the correct (best value for money) market price for the R&D service, in which case the presence of State aid can in principle be excluded, the PCP call for tender must be carried out in a competitive and transparent way in line with Treaty principles.
 In addition, the distribution of rights and obligations between procurers and providers (including the allocation of IPR) must be published in the PCP call for tender documents, to obtain a price according to market conditions (and rule out State aid).
-PCP contracts with providers must contain financial compensation according to market conditions40, compared to the exclusive development price, for assigning IPR to the providers.
+PCP contracts with providers must contain financial compensation according to market conditions53, compared to the exclusive development price, for assigning IPR to the providers.